CodeYourFuture/syllabus/docs/git/preparation.md

 ## 1) Sign Up To GitHub (30 Minutes)

+If you did not do so during Fundmentals, sign up now.
 We'll use GitHub to share code with each other.

 1. Sign up on https://github.com
 2. Let us know your GitHub username as we'll need it for future assignments

-## 2) Download and Install Github Desktop (30 minutes)
+## 2) Download and Install Github Desktop (30 minutes) 🔑

 We'll be using this tool in next weeks class so it's _very_ important that you set it up before class.
+You must come to class prepared.

-### Windows or Mac
+### Mac

-To install, go to the website and click `Download for Windows` or `Download for Mac`
+To install, go to the website and click `Download for Mac`

 https://desktop.github.com/